redlaserbmBTD/BTDB2_SIMULATOR/README.md

 # Update Log
 - (June 23, 2023 - v0.9.10)
    - Added support for eco modifiers and eco numbers.
 This new update *changes* how the eco queue works.
-Now, instead of putting tuples into the eco_queue, you use the function `ecoSend` from actions.py.
+Now, instead of putting tuples into the eco queue, you use the function `ecoSend` from `actions.py`.
 This new function lets you specify modifiers for the send you are placing in the queue, and also has functionality to force the simulator to switch to the next item in the queue after sending some number of sets.
 This functionality is generally useful for determining how to eco while still affording your hero + essential defense on R1, or for mapping out the impact of rushing your opponent.
    - The "examples" folder contains two tutorial files on how to operate the simulator.
 The purpose of these files is to improve presentability of the code and encourage usage by top level players.
 - (June 21, 2023 - v0.9.9)
    - Added support for Jericho money stealing.
 Note that it is the player's responsbility to correctly indicate the amount that Jericho steals.
 The code operates under the assumption that Jericho's steal is never blocked.